If you would like to become a volunteer member of the Lane County Sheriff’s Amateur Radio Operators you must:

 To maintain our high level of integrity, all Sheriff Department volunteers are given a general background check and finger printed prior to being accepted into the volunteer program.

-Upon gaining membership, LCSARO requires completion of the following training within 6 months.
+LCSARO requires completion of the following training before your application will be processed.

 - Intro to Incident Command System (IS-100)

 - ICS for Single Resources and Initial Action Incidents (IS-200)